jaymody/blogposts/2023-02-08-speculative-sampling.md

 1. A smaller, faster **draft model** (e.g. DeepMind's 7B Chinchilla model)
 2. A larger, slower **target model** (e.g. DeepMind's 70B Chinchilla model)

-Instead of decoding a single token at each iteration, speculative sampling decodes between 1 to $K + 1$ tokens per iteration:
+The idea is that the draft model _speculates_ what the output is $K$ steps into the future, while the target model determines how many of those tokens we should _accept_.
+Here's an outline of the algorithm:

-1. We use the draft model to decode $K$ tokens autoregressively.
+1. The draft model decodes $K$ tokens in the regular autoregressive fashion.
-2. We pass the new predicted sequence to the target model to get the probability outputs.
+2. We get the probability outputs of the target and draft model on the new predicted sequence.
 3. We compare the target and draft model probabilities to determine how many of the $K$ tokens we want to keep based on some **rejection criteria**.
-If a token is rejected, we resample it using a combination of the two distributions and don't accept any more tokens (Note: resampling the rejected token guarantees that at least one token is sampled).
+If a token is rejected, we **resample** it using a combination of the two distributions and don't accept any more tokens.
 4. If all $K$ tokens are accepted, we can sample an additional final token from the target model probability output.

-In short, the draft model _speculates_ what the output is $K$ steps into the future.
-The target model determines how many of those tokens we should accept.
-If our draft model is able to achieve a high enough acceptance rate and is sufficiently faster than the target model, then speculative sampling will yield a speedup.
+As such, instead of decoding a single token at each iteration, speculative sampling decodes between 1 to $K + 1$ tokens per iteration.
+If no tokens are accepted, we resample guaranteeing at least 1 token is decoded.
+If all $K$ tokens are accepted, then we can also sample a final token from the target models probability distribution, giving us a total of $K + 1$ tokens decoded.

-For example, consider the phrase "The apple doesn't fall far from the tree", a common idiom in English.
-Given just the first part of the phrase, "The apple doesn't fall":
+For example, consider the common idiom "The apple doesn't fall far from the tree".
+Given just the first part of the phrase, "The apple doesn't fall", in speculative sampling with $K=4$:

-* Autoregressive decoding would require 4 forward passes of the target model to complete the sentence, one for each word in "far from the tree".
-* Speculative sampling, with $K=4$, would only require 1 forward pass of the target model, and 4 of the draft model.
-That is, the draft model would first predict "far from the tree" (since it is a common phrase), and then the target model just has to do a single forward pass to verify the prediction.

-Since the draft model is smaller and faster, 4 passes of the draft model + 1 pass of the target model should be faster than 4 passes of the target model.
-Of course, this is given that all 4 of the tokens are accepted by the target model.
-This won't occur every time.
-Sometimes none of the $K$ predictions are accepted.
-Sometimes only some of them are accepted.
+1. The draft model speculates the output to be "far from the tree" (4 tokens)
+2. The target model looks at those tokens, and decides to accept them all, and also sample a final token (i.e. maybe it samples a period ".").

+As such, in a single iteration, we were able to decode 5 tokens instead of just a single token.
+However, this may not always be the case, consider instead the input "Not all heroes":

+1. The draft model speculates the output to be "wear capes and hats" (4 tokens)
+2. The target model looks at those tokens, but decides to only accepts the first two "wear capes" and discard the rest.

+In this case, only 2 tokens were accepted.

-However, as long as the draft model is sufficiently faster than the target model **while also** maintaining a high enough acceptance rate, then speculative sampling should yield a speedup.
+As long as the draft model is sufficiently faster than the target model **while also** maintaining a high enough **acceptance rate**, then speculative sampling should yield a speedup.

+The intuition behind speculative sampling is that certain strings of tokens (common phrases, pronouns, punctuation, etc ...) are fairly easy to predict, so a smaller, less powerful, but faster draft model should be able to quickly predict these instead of having our slower target model doing all the work.

+Another important property of speculative sampling is that it is **mathematically equivalent** to sampling from the target model, due to the way the rejection criteria and resampling method are designed.
+The [proof for this is shown in the paper (Theorem 1)](https://arxiv.org/pdf/2302.01318.pdf#page=10).

+Finally, speculative sampling requires no changes to the model's architecture, training, or anything like that.
+It can be used with existing models alongside other inference techniques such as quantization, hardware acceleration, flash attention, etc ...
+It can also be used with top-p/top-k/temperature.

 Here's the full algorithm as defined in the paper: